Bolesław Bierut: Referendum and election, Bierut's presidency

 On 16 November 1947, during the opening ceremony of the Polish Radio broadcasting station in Wrocław, President Bierut made a speech entitled For the dissemination of culture.
 "The artistic and cultural creative process should reflect the great breakthrough that the nation is experiencing.
 It should, but so far it isn't", he said.
-Bierut called for greater centralization and planning in culture and art, which, according to him, should form, educate and engross society.
+Bierut called for greater centralisation and planning in culture and art, which, according to him, should form, educate and engross society.
 The speech was a harbinger of the upcoming norm of socialist realism in Poland.

 Sometimes, Bierut on his own undertook special interventions with Stalin.
 He repeatedly and at different times asked Stalin and Lavrentiy Beria about the whereabouts of the missing Polish communists (former members of the disbanded KPP), many of whom were murdered in the Great Purge in the 1930s, but others may have survived.
 He also kept looking for the missing family of Fornalska.
-While Stalin and Beria discouraged and ridiculed Bierut's efforts, in some cases his exertions brought positive results.
+While Stalin and Beria discouraged and ridiculed Bierut's efforts, in some cases, his exertions brought positive results.
 Besides the communists, mostly surviving women, Bierut was able to bring back to Poland many other Poles, including former Home Army soldiers exiled in the Soviet Union.

 Bierut was a gallant man, well-liked by women.
-His wife Janina did not live with him and was not known to many of his associates.
+His wife, Janina, did not live with him and was not known to many of his associates.
 She occasionally visited him in his offices and seemed intimidated by the surroundings and her husband's position.
-On the other hand, his son and two daughters had seen Bierut frequently; they spent with him holidays and vacations and he appeared to genuinely enjoy their company.
+On the other hand, his son and two daughters had seen Bierut frequently; they spent holidays and vacations with him, and he appeared to genuinely enjoy their company.
 Bierut's actual female partner, after Fornalska's arrest, was Wanda Górska.
 She worked as his secretary and in other capacities, controlled access to him and visitors often thought of her as Bierut's wife.